TUDSSL/intermittency-aoi/README.md

 # Data Freshness in Mixed-Memory Intermittently-Powered Systems

 This is the official public repository for the paper [_Data Freshness in Mixed-Memory Intermittently-Powered Systems_](https://arxiv.org/abs/2102.01572) by [James Scott Broadhead](https://jamesbroadhead.com/) and [Przemysław Pawełczak](https://pawelczak.net/).
+The paper was accepted to ISIT 2021.

 ## Paper Abstract